surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/README.md

-# AI Context Engineering Guide for Content Creators
+# AI Workforce™ Guide for Content Creators

-*A simple guide to creating, organizing, and managing AI prompts that power Opsfolio's customer support, sales, and marketing systems*

-## What is AI Context Engineering?
+## What is AI Workforce™?

-Think of AI Context Engineering as creating a smart library system for all the instructions you give to AI assistants.
+Think of AI Workforce™ as creating a smart library system for all the instructions you give to AI assistants.
 Instead of typing the same instructions over and over again, you create reusable "prompt modules" that can be mixed and matched to build powerful AI systems for your business.

-Just like how you might have templates for emails, contracts, or presentations, AI Context Engineering helps you create templates for AI conversations that are:
+Just like how you might have templates for emails, contracts, or presentations, AI Workforce™ helps you create templates for AI conversations that are:

 - **Consistent** - Everyone gets the same quality of response
 - **Reusable** - Write once, use everywhere